-The Authority recently adopted a "Simplified Decision" procedure (Press Statement 12/2007, of 24 July 2007).
-This allows for a shortened clearance decision to be issued earlier in the procedure without using the entire available deadline (up to now the entire 30working day Phase 1 deadline was used in most cases), although the Authority did not commit itself to a specific reduced deadline.
+There is no short notification form, although certain information may be waived (see question 3.8 above).
+Straightforward cases may enjoy early clearance pursuant to the new "Simplified Decision" procedure (see Press Statement 12/2007, of 24 July 2007), which allows for a shortened clearance decision to be issued without using the entire available Phase 1 deadline.

 Amongst the candidate transactions for a simplified decision are those: (i) which do not constitute a concentration (see question 2.1 above) or do not meet the jurisdictional thresholds (see question 2.3 above); (ii) where clearly no overlaps exist between the parties; or (iii) whose effects in Portugal are de minimis or from which no significant horizontal or vertical effects arise.
 This procedure will not be used when it is necessary to ask the parties for additional information or when a hearing of the interested parties must be conducted (see question 3.6 above).
-There is no mention to a simplified Form, although certain information may be waived (see question 3.8 above).
+Although the Authority did not commit itself to a specific reduced deadline, the six cases decided under this procedure in 2007 were reviewed within an average of 19 working days.